misterfifths/sounds-of-mcguinness/README.md

 - **Distance.** My microphone is roughly 50 feet from the center of the nearest lane of traffic.
 However, McGuinness Boulevard is 4 lanes wide with a median.
 So, I have no way of knowing the actual dBA of any vehicle at 50 ft., which is what the law mandates.
 I would need 4 properly positioned microphones, one per lane, to do this.
 - **Calibration.** There's a lot of secrecy in how microphone calibration works.
 The proper dBFS to dB SPL conversion is shrouded in mystery and influenced by the recording hardware's response curves and the phase of the moon.
 It's a mystery to me how Dayton Audio's recommended app does what it does, and no one feels like sharing.
 So my calibration is a rough estimate.
 - **Ambient noise.** The iMM-6 is an omnidirectional microphone, meaning it picks up all sounds in a sphere around it.
 This means it's subject to ambient noise.
 Proper measurement of traffic noise would probably need to use a directed microphone that picks up the sound coming from a tighter area around the vehicle in question.
 - **Wind.** The iMM-6 is not really intended for long-term outdoor recording.
-I picked up a fair amount of wind blowing into the microphone, which I tagged and filtered out of the supercut.
+I picked up a fair amount of wind blowing into the microphone, which I manually tagged and filtered out of the supercut.
 - **Emergency vehicles.** I couldn't find any mention of emergency vehicles in the law.
 I've included them in the supercut, because they are typically accompanied by a lot of horn-honking.

 #### Findings